Yichang Hubei, China Travel Guide

 Yichang city itself does not feature these in order to urban transport.

-When planning your daily movements, consider a mixture of transport methods.
-Use public buses for general city travel, DiDi or taxis because they are convenient, and walking to discover specific neighborhoods at a leisurely pace.
+When planning your daily movements, consider a combination of modes of transport.
+Use public buses for general city travel, DiDi or using taxis to make things easier, and walking to discover specific neighborhoods at a leisurely pace.

 Download offline maps in your navigation apps before heading out, especially for areas with the potential forly unreliable internet access.